Laundry Room Closet Design

 Laundry Closet Design Ideas

-Great laundry closet design ideas are rooted in maximizing functionality within a constrained footprint.
-Consider every stage of your washing and drying workflow when designing.
+Smart design concepts emphasize utility in compact laundry areas.
+Planning should account for each step of the laundry process.
 Plan for laundry sorting, folding stations, and supply storage.
-Include a counter to create a seamless laundry workflow.
+Integrate countertops to enhance workspace efficiency.
 If you have side-by-side machines, a waterfall countertop that wraps down the sides creates a beautiful, finished look.
 For stacked units, a pull-out shelf installed between the washer and dryer can serve as a temporary folding surface.
 Proper under-cabinet illumination ensures safety and workflow efficiency in compact closets.

 Laundry Closet Layout